tagspaces/documentation/tutorials/s3-bucket-locations.md

         ]
     }

+> Note: The list of the action is only a suggestion, the action can be significantly reduced, to just these which are really needed for your setup.

-Once you are ready and have attached the newly created policy to you user, you can finalize the process.
+Once you are ready and have attached the newly created policy to the user, you can finalize the process.
 On the last screen you will see the **access key ID** and the **secret access key** of the just created user.
 ![User creation success IAM](/media/aws/aws-iam-user-success.png)

 ## Upload files to the bucket